Care First Information Hub

-- Plexiglass barriers have been installed at check-in counters in Whitehorse, Vancouver, Old Crow and Inuvik to limit contact between passengers and agents
+- Plexiglass barriers are in place at most airports to limit contact between passengers and agents

 - Passengers are asked to hold up their ID for verification rather than passing to the agent

-- Passengers are required to wear protective face coverings as per Transport Canada and maintain physical distancing (two metres or six feet distance)
+- Passengers are encouraged to wear protective face coverings

 - Passengers are asked to place their luggage on the scale, attach the bag tag, and bring all luggage to the oversize baggage scanner to reduce contact